realJustinLee/LiMe/README.md

 ![](./ScreenShots/LiMeChatTest.png)

+# Data persistence and user management

+MySQL

 # TODO
-- Use database to validate and manage the user
 - There should be a website for LiMe
 - There should be am anonymous group chat to be developed